mdzio/veap/README.md

 100 to 199 | _UNCERTAIN_ | The measured value is questionable.
 200 to 299 | _BAD_ | The measured value is bad and should not be processed further.

 Variable properties of an object are mapped as process values.
-Static properties are determined via [Read object properties] (#Object data-point properties-read).
+Static properties are determined via [Read object properties](#read-objectdata-point-properties).

 ### Write data point